rudv-ar/aevum-shell/readme.md

 ## what is aevum

 aevum is a personal bspwm shell for Arch Linux.
 It is not a desktop environment, not a framework, and not meant to be generic.
 It is a tightly configured, opinionated rice built around a specific workflow — keyboard-driven, minimal, fast, and visually deliberate.
+I ported this from my previous project - [rudv-shell-1.0](https://github.com/rudv-ar/rudv-shell-1.0).

 The name comes from the Latin *aevum* — meaning age or era.
 A small nod to the `revolution-18` idea this started from.